Kingxukai/linux/Documentation/power/swsusp.rst

   suspend2 shares this fundamental limitation, but does not include user data and disk caches into "used memory" by saving them in advance.
-That means that the limitation goes away in practice.
+That means that the woke limitation goes away in practice.

 Q:
   Does linux support ACPI S4?